 The slogan that accompanies this change is “Roam Like at Home”, not “Roam for Free”, and that’s a useful distinction.
 What it means is that, with a few exceptions mentioned below, you can be charged no more for calls, data, and texts across the EU than you would have been at home.

 This includes bundled packages, so if you’ve got a monthly deal that gives you 500 minutes of calls, 500 texts, and 500MB of data, for instance, you can’t be charged any more to use them in other EU countries.

 This includes making texts and calls to numbers from any of the other EU/EEA countries while roaming.
 So, if you’re a customer of a German mobile company, and you’re roaming in France, you can call and text French, German, and Italian numbers, for example, at no extra charge.

-This doesn’t apply when in your home country, though — there, when calling outside national borders, you’ll pay whatever your normal international calling/texting rate is.
+This doesn’t apply when you’re in your home country, though.
+There, when calling outside national borders, you’ll pay whatever your normal international calling/texting rate is.

 If your package includes unlimited calls or texts, that continues to apply while roaming.
 Data, though, can be a different story.
 The regulations allow for some restrictions on those who have an unlimited or “very cheap” data package at home, so those who expect to use a large amount of data overseas need to check the fine print carefully.